stephen3m/student-management-service/README.md

 * Handling API requests such as Get, Post, Delete, and Patch for student, lesson, and payment information
 * Initializing a data source using Hikari library

-## Technologies Used
+## Technologies and Languages Used

-* Micronaut: A modern, JVM-based, full-stack framework for building modular and maintainable microservices.
+* Micronaut (application written in Kotlin): A modern, JVM-based, full-stack framework for building modular and maintainable microservices.
 * PostgreSQL: A powerful, open-source relational database management system.
 * DBeaver: A versatile and user-friendly database management tool, used for designing, managing, and querying databases.
 * Insomnia: A comprehensive API testing tool that enables efficient testing, debugging, and documentation of APIs.